 This reveals that you have to know what form of content your particular audience prefers to engage with and then you must deliver it consistently.
 If you’re a photographer for example, then you have to be posting quality content on Instagram at least twice a week to keep your audience engaged, there’s really no excuse.
 How else would people know that you’re a photographer?
 And then you’re complaining that you’re not getting work from Instagram?

 Before I continue, I want to address that you need to first have clear goals for your content marketing.
 What is your end goal?

 - Increase sign-ups?
 Then you’ll want to start working on your landing page and sign-up forms/call to actions/buttons.

 - Increase sales?
 Then you’ll want to optimize your sales pages and blog posts that offer informational content but then drive traffic to your sales pages (promotional content).

 - Page views?
 If this is to increase brand awareness then you’ll want to provide an epic reason the bring people’s attention from their busy lives to your content.
 This goes for time spent on site too.

 - Increase traffic?
 If you’re using something like Adsense on your website then the more visitors you get the better.
 You’ll want to focus on SEO content, which is content created to be easily found by the search engines.
-For an example of SEO in action, take a look at this article from codecondo.com that outlines how Payday Loans Companies can use SEO strategies to promote their services.
+For an example of SEO in action, take a look at this article from codecondo.com that outlines how Payday Loans Companies can use specific SEO strategies to promote their services.
 Being specific is important.
 These Payday Loans Companies will use money and loan specific SEO, whereas a roofing company will use Remodeling SEO.
 Want to further your knowledge of SEO?
 I talk more about SEO in a previous post.